-Experiment Steps allow you to test multiple Canvas paths against each other and a control group at any point in the user journey.
+The Experiment Paths Step allows you to test multiple Canvas paths against each other and a control group at any point in the user journey.
 These steps will enable you to track path performance to make informed decisions about your Canvas journey.

-To create an Experiment Step, add a step to your Canvas.
-Then, using the dropdown at the top of the new step, select Experiment.
+To create an Experiment Paths Step, add a step to your Canvas.
+Then, using the dropdown at the top of the new step, select Experiment Paths.

-In the default Experiment Step shown below, there are two default paths, Path 1 and Path 2, with 50% of the audience being sent down each path.
-Click on the Experiment Step itself to expand the Experiment Settings panel, and you’ll see the configuration options for the step.
+In the default configuration of this step, there are two default paths, Path 1 and Path 2, with 50% of the audience being sent down each path.
+Click the Experiment Paths Step to expand the Experiment Settings panel, and you’ll see the configuration options for the step.

 You can add up to 4 paths by clicking Add Path and an optional control group by checking Add a Control Group.
 Using the percentage boxes above each path, you can specify the percentage of the audience that should go to each path and the control group.
 The provided percentages must add up to 100% to proceed.
 If you want to quickly set all the available paths (and control) to the same percentage, click Distribute Paths Evenly.